 Each Forder activity sits within one of our five College Values to encourage diversity of skill acquisition and experiences for all pupils:

 Core: The core strand of the Forder Programme includes activities relating to sport, wellbeing and mental health.
 Our state-of-the-art facilities including a 30m swimming pool, extensive fields, rock climbing wall, indoor gym, multi-use games area, hockey pitches, netball courts and cricket pitches.
-Core activities are designed to promote mindfulness and wellbeing are offered for pupils throughout the Junior school.
+Core activities are designed to promote positive wellbeing and lessons in mindfulness are offered to pupils throughout the Junior School.

-Core Pre-Prep Activity Examples: Munchkins Sports, Yoga, Mindfulness, Stretch and Breathe, Catch It Throw It, Cricket, Martial Arts, Tag Rugby, Superhero Training, Pilates
+Core Pre-Prep Activity Examples: Ballet, Disney Dance, Munchkins Sports, Yoga, Mindfulness, Stretch and Breathe, Catch It Throw It, Cricket, Martial Arts, Tag Rugby, Superhero Training, Pilates, Golf Fun

-Core Prep Activity Examples: Cross Country, Football, Netball, Hockey, Swimming, Land Training, SDC Circuits, Fitness Fanatics, Rugby, Cricket, Aussie Rules, Rounds, Tennis, Aqua Fun, Swim Squad, Stretch and Breathe, Mindfulness, Mindfulness Colouring, Yoga, The Calm Club.
+Core Prep Activity Examples: Street Dance, Climbing, Golf, Cross Country, Football, Netball, Hockey, Cricket, Swimming, Netball, Hockey, Swimming, Land Training, SDC Circuits, Fitness Fanatics, Rugby, Cricket, Aussie Rules, Rounds, Tennis, Aqua Fun, Swim Squad, Stretch and Breathe, Mindfulness, Mindfulness Colouring, Yoga, The Calm Club

-Courage, Pre-Prep Activity Examples: First Strings, Puzzle Fun, Record Breakers, Building, Nature Detectives, Let’s Get Cooking
+Courage, Pre-Prep Activity Examples: Mandarin, First Strings, Puzzle Fun, Record Breakers, Building, Nature Detectives, Let’s Get Cooking

 Courage, Prep Activity Examples: Young Architects, Podcasts, The Apprentice, Debating, Junior School Journalists, Project Pioneers, Design and Build, British Sign Language, First Aid